 eazybi.toml file (where database connection parameters are stored as well).
 In this file automatically generated

-client_secret settings is stored as well – it is used for signing the authorization tokens when making the requests from eazyBI to the child process.
+client_secret settings are stored as well – it is used for signing the authorization tokens when making the requests from eazyBI to the child process.

 eazybi-child.out log file (see below).